 Because nobody would want to know a girl with no nose.

 In class, the teacher said that Isis had had an accident and wouldn’t be coming to school until she was better.
 When Katie heard this, she knew that her spell had worked, but of course she didn’t tell a soul about it.
-After school, Julia and Annabelle went round to Isis’s house to see if she was OK.
+After school, Julia and Annabelle went round to Isis’s house to see if she was ok.
 Nobody answered the door, so they went around the back to see if she was playing outside on the lawn.
 They saw her sitting on a garden chair.
-And they both saw face.
+And they both saw her face.
 But of course, what they didn’t see was her nose.

 After that, the news about Isis losing her nose spread fast around the school.
 Everybody was talking about it.
 And then some very strange things started to happen.
 Really strange things indeed.

 When the art teacher, Miss Jenkins, opened her desk, she found inside it – a nose.
 It was a pretty little nose but slightly pointed up at the end – just like Isis’s.
 She thought it was a joke-nose that somebody had made out of play-dough.
 And that made her very cross.

 “It really isn’t very nice at all,” she said.
 “In fact, who ever did this has an extremely nasty little mind.
 It’s ever so cruel to make fun of somebody who’s had an accident!”

 Everyone wondered who had made the joke nose.
 But in fact nobody had.
 Because it really was Isis’s nose.
 And when Miss Jenkins wasn’t looking, the nose climbed out of her desk, hopped onto her chair, and jumped down onto the floor.
 You see, it had grown two little legs and it could run.
 Toby spotted it – and he yelled out: